JacobASeverson/smart-notes/README.md

 This program works as is, so feel free to download, try it out, or do whatever with it.

-If you have any comments or questions hit me up at jacoba.severson@gmail.com or @JacobASeverson.
+If you have any comments or questions hit me up at @JacobASeverson.